 For active components, specify the noise figure and the spot-noise data, or read frequency-dependent noise data from Touchstone files.
 Specify arbitrary frequency-dependent noise distributions for local oscillators and model phase noise.

 Simulate and optimize low-noise systems with accurate SNR estimations.
 Account for impedance mismatches that affect the power transfer of the actual signal and of the noise.

 RF Model Validation

-Measure gain, noise figure, and the S-parameters of the system in different operating conditions.
+Measure the gain, noise figure, and S-parameters of the system under different operating conditions.
 Validate nonlinear characteristics such as IP2, IP3, image rejection, and DC offset.
-The testbenches generate the required stimuli and evaluate the system response to compute the desired measurement.
+Use testbenches to generate the required stimuli and evaluate the system response to compute the desired measurement.

-Automatically generated measurement testbenches from the RF Budget Analyzer app support both heterodyne as well as homodyne architectures.
+Automatically generated measurement testbenches from the RF Budget Analyzer app support both heterodyne and homodyne architectures.